rwmingis/InterruptButton/README.md

 ### Multi-page/level events
   This is handy if you have several different GUI pages where all the buttons mean something different on a different page.
-  You can change the menu level of all buttons at once using the static member function 'setMenuLevel(level)' Currently limited to 5 levels, but easily changed inside of library
+  You can change the menu level of all buttons at once using the static member function 'setMenuLevel(level)' Currently limited to 5 levels, but easily changed inside of library (these may be changed to use dynamic memory allocation if this library has good takeup in the future)

 ### Other Features
   * The Asynchronous and Synchronous events can enabled or disabled globally by type (Async and Sync)
-  * The pin, the pin level, and pull up / pull down mode can all be set on a per instance basis.
+  * The pin, the pin level, and pull up / pull down mode can all be set on a per button instance basis.
-  * The timing for debounce, longPress, and DoubleClick can be set on a per instance basis.
+  * The timing for debounce, longPress, and DoubleClick can be set on a per button instance basis.
-  * Synchronous events are called *Immediately* after debouncing
+  * Asynchronous events are called *Immediately* after debouncing
-  * Asynchronous events are invoked by calling the 'processAsyncEvents()' member function in the main loop and *are subject to the main loop timing.*
+  * Synchronous events are invoked by calling the 'processAsyncEvents()' member function in the main loop and *are subject to the main loop timing.*

 ### Example Usage
 This is an output of the serial port from the example file.
 Here just the Serial.println, but you can replace that with your own code to do what you need